alloystorm/dvvr/README.md

 PC supports all of these variants, while Mac currently only supports HD, and Android only supports LW.

+The Pure and Pro are sold on Steam, Pro is also available on Itch.io and Patreon, while Creator is currently only offered on Patreon for the creator tier.

 ## [Where to download?](/pages/download)